In this tutorial, we are going to learn few ways to list files in S3 bucket. In this series of blogs, we are using python to work with AWS S3.

 print(f"file_name: {file['Key']}, size: {file['Size']}")

-When we run this code, we will see the output below.
+When we run this code we will see the below output.
 We can see that this function has listed all files from our S3 bucket.

 List S3 files output

 In the above code, we have not specified any user credentials.
-Boto3 uses your local machine’s default AWS CLI profile in such cases.
+In such cases, boto3 uses the default AWS CLI profile set up on your local machine.
 You can also specify which profile should be used by boto3 if you have multiple profiles on your machine.
 All you need to do is add the below line to your code.

 # setting up default profile for session